ViBiOh/kmux/README.md

 `image` prints the image name of all containers found in given resource.
 The idea is to check that every cluster runs the same version.

 ```
-Get image name of containers for a given resource
+Get all image names of containers for a given resource

 Usage:
-  kmux image TYPE NAME
+  kmux image TYPE NAME [flags]
 ```